gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

         - Allows Instance environment variables to be edited.
 If set to "User" level only environment variables of Instances owned by the currently logged in user may be edited.
         - This permission is recommended for those needing management control over Instances -
+      * - Lifecycle: Extend Expirations
+        - None, User, Full
+        - Determines if the user can extend an expiration or shutdown Policy
+        - Allows the user to extend automated shutdown or expiration policies set against any workload ("full" permission) or against the user's own workloads ("user" permission)
+        - This permission is recommended for administrators or those who need to be able to extend Policies set against their own workloads ("user" level permission)
+        -
       * - Power Control
         - None, User, Full
         - Allows access to power state controls for Instances and servers, including stopping, starting, restarting and suspending.